mgajapure6/node_ecommerce/README.md

-# Complete solution for Ecommerce portal with admin panele and front store
+# Complete solution for Ecommerce portal with admin panel and front store